Started: May 2008

 She immediately froze hearing footsteps upstairs.
 She heard the door to the basement stairs opening, then feet padding downstairs.
 Swallowing panic, she lied back down and pretended to sleep not wanting to interact with her captor.
 She heard the door open and she dreadfully realized she was still shaking slightly.
 She hoped he wouldn't come too close.

 His foot steps were soundless on the carpet as he neared her.
-She was a 16 year old Korean girl.
+She was just 16 years old and of Asian decent.
+He eyed her like a job very much wanting this to go off with out a hitch.
+But this wasn't an assassination, like he was used to.
+He might have to actually talk to her and all the panic that it would involve, judging by her shaking.
 He looked down at her barefoot form, lying on her side facing him with her head curled down ward.
 There was candle light at her back.
 He merely wanted to see if she had woken up as he had predicted from the drug induced sleep.
 He stood there for a few more moments watching her shiver.

 "You're awake."
-He simply stated noting her shaking.
+He simply stated.
 His deep voice sent chills down her spine.
 Now that he knew she was awake she wanted to open her eyes, but at the same time she did not.
 He was eerily calm.
 She heard a sigh escape his lips.
 She dared open her eyes to see his back to her walking away.

 "Wait."
 She whispered.
 He turned slowly.
 "Do you have a bathroom?"

 He knelt down and appeared to take a knife from thin air.
 "Hold Still."
 He gave her a lingering look before freeing her legs.
 She watched him cut the ropes off her shaking hands.
-The way he was staring to her eyes was becoming increasingly unnerving.
-She looked away.
+The way he was staring into her eyes was a warning without saying a word.
 When he finished he stood up.

 She slowly got into a sitting position and wondered why he was still standing there.
 She slowly got to her feet.
 Walking along the wall as to put as much distance between her and him as possible.
 Watching him out of the corner of her eye she made her way to the bathroom.